MichalOpoka/ecfr/cfr/title-13-Business-Credit-Assistance/chapter-I-Small-Business-Administration/part-120-Business-Loans/subpart-A-Policies-Applying-All-Business-Loans/subjectgroup-ECFR6d9c2c4fd6e44c1-Ineligible-Businesses-Eligible-Passive-Companies/section-120.110.md

 (g) Businesses deriving more than one-third of gross annual revenue from legal gambling activities;

-(h) Businesses engaged in any illegal activity;
+(h) Businesses engaged in any activity that is illegal under Federal, State, or local law;

 (i) Private clubs and businesses which limit the number of memberships for reasons other than capacity;

 (j) Government-owned entities (except for businesses owned or controlled by a Native American tribe);

-(k) Businesses principally engaged in teaching, instructing, counseling or indoctrinating religion or religious beliefs, whether in a religious or secular setting;
+(k)-
 (l) [Reserved]

 (m) Loan packagers earning more than one third of their gross annual revenue from packaging SBA loans;

-(n) Businesses with an Associate who is incarcerated, on probation, on parole, or has been indicted for a felony or a crime of moral turpitude;
+(n) Businesses with an Associate who is incarcerated, on probation, on parole, or is under indictment for a felony or any crime involving or relating to financial misconduct or a false statement;

 (o) Businesses in which the Lender or CDC, or any of its Associates owns an equity interest;